 SPI’s Director of Business Development, Tim Sullivan, says the methodology is continuously refined and improved to the changing market conditions, and there is ongoing research into what top-performing sellers do differently.

 “It’s really a question of not so much whether or not you do Solution Selling® but how it is that you execute it,” Sullivan says.

-Solution Selling has paved the way for other selling approaches in the sales world like SPIN selling, Consultative selling, RAIN selling, and Customer-Centric selling.
-The core parts of these selling strategies mirror each other: sales reps spend a lot of time during the selling cycle persuading a customer that their product is better than their competitors.
+Solution selling has paved the way for other sales approaches like SPIN selling, Consultative selling, RAIN selling, and Customer-Centric selling.
+The core parts of these selling strategies mirror each other: sales professionals spend a lot of time during the selling cycle persuading a customer that their product is better than their competitors.